 I enjoy my interactions with my patients and supporting them through their cancer journey.
 I aim to give hope to my patients.
 Hope that is not confined to cure but is also about improving the quality of life and reducing pain and suffering.

 Teaching is also a big part of my job at Chris O’Brien Lifehouse.
 I enjoy my interactions with my fellows, registrars and medical students.

 What attracted you to working at Chris O’Brien Lifehouse?

 The wonderful team in Head and Neck service, legacy of the late Chris O’Brien.
 I started my head and neck surgery training at the Royal Prince Alfred Hospital under the guidance of the late Chris O’Brien.
 It is an honour and privilege to be able to continue his vision at Chris O’Brien Lifehouse.

 Support for patients, right through from diagnostic, operative (or other intervention), post-treatment care and follow-up.
 There is an incredible amount of cumulative experience in our Head and Neck team.
 Patients are cared for by a team that is also actively pursuing research interest to improve cancer care.

 My proudest achievement at work is … when the patient says: “Thank you for helping me.”

 I do what I do because … I love what I do.
 I love working with my team and I love interacting with my patients.

 At work I am always learning that … there is always a better treatment.
 We just need to find it.
 What we are offering is only the best that is currently available.

-To unwind at the end of the day I … put on a CD from my collection or play a tune on the piano.
-I enjoy reading, drawing and crafts with the kids if I am home before their bedtime.
-On the weekend, I like to lose myself in the garden.
+To unwind at the end of the day I … … might put on a CD from my collection or play an instrument with one of my three very talented children, or chilling out with my ever supportive wife to debrief.
+On the weekend, I enjoy going out for a walk with the family or lose myself in the garden.